Tooth-Colored Fillings Creates Natural Smiles

 Tooth Decay Treatment

 Tooth decay is a very common oral health problem caused by bacteria and acid.
 The process of decay begins when certain bacteria in your mouth come into contact with sugary or starchy foods.
-The acid that results can, over time, create a hole in a tooth's protective enamel, leading to pain, infection, or even tooth loss if it’s not treated.
+The acid that results can, over time, create a hole in a tooth's protective enamel, leading to pain, infection, or even tooth loss if it’s not repaired with a dental restoration.

 What Are Tooth-Colored Fillings?